Spinal stenosis, or vertebral stenosis, is a chronic physical health condition. It occurs when the spaces in your spine (“tunnels”) become too narrow.

 When found in the neck:

 If you experience pain, spinal stenosis may prevent you from walking, standing, or using your arms and hands.
-It’s essential to seek treatment early if you experience symptoms.
+It’s essential to seek treatment for spinal stenosis early if you experience symptoms.

 Spinal stenosis can develop at any age but is more commonly found in people over age 50.